yomuevans/DK-20948/README.md

  - EMD-Core – This project includes low-level drivers and firmware code and generates the eMD Core library used by the EMD-APP.

+# Default application behavior

+At initialization, the application will:
+- Initialize Atmel SAM G55 peripherals (IRQ, TIMER, SPI/I2C)
+- Configure the UART (Baud-rate 2M)
+- Initialize the drivers for the selected ICM device
+- Setup and initialize the ICM device

 # Choosing between SPI and I2C
 By default, I2C is used to communicate between ATSAMG55 and ICM device.
 This can be changed to SPI by setting #define